harp-project/Core-Erlang-Formalization/README.md

 # Acknowledgement

 This project has been supported by the European Union, co-financed by the European Social fund (EFOP-3.6.2-16-2017-00013, Thematic Fundamental Research Collaborations Grounding Innovation in Informatics and Infocommunications).

+Supported by the project "Integrált kutatói utánpótlás-képzési program az informatika és számítástudomány diszciplináris területein (Integrated program for training new generation of researchers in the disciplinary fields of computer science)", No.  EFOP-3.6.3-VEKOP-16-2017-00002.
+The project has been supported by the European Union and co-funded by the European Social Fund.